-On Wednesday 18 January, the Options evening will also provide a useful overview of the process and will give you a chance to ask questions both to myself and the Pastoral Team Leader - Mr. Titterington but also of the Curriculum Team Leaders.
-This will run as a drop-in session from 15:30-17:30 and there will be a talk at 16:00 which will be repeated at 17:00 to go through the process in more detail.
-You will also be able to obtain further advice about the suitability of certain subjects at the Year 9 Parents and Carers' Evening with your child's teachers.
+On Wednesday the 17th of January, the parent/carer evening will also provide a useful overview of the process and will give you a chance to ask questions both of myself and of your child's teachers.
+There will be a talk at 16:00, repeated at 17:00, to go through the process in more detail.
+Ms Williams, our careers adviser, will also be available to answer questions.

-Getting your subject choices:
+Getting subject choices:

-We anticipate being able to meet the needs of the vast majority of our students' requirements - either their first or second choices, however we do reserve the right to make the final decision on choice, depending on timetable and staffing constraints or should low numbers preclude us running a particular course.
-We will keep you fully informed of any changes as we move through this important process.
+We anticipate being able to meet the needs of the vast majority of our students' first or second choices.
+However, we do reserve the right to make the final decision on choice, depending on timetable and staffing constraints or should low numbers preclude us from running a particular course.
+We will keep you fully informed of any changes.

-Finally, please remember that it is the quality of outcomes and enjoyment of the subject that really matters.
-The aim of education remains to provide the necessary skills and knowledge that young people need for the future, whilst encouraging them to be lifelong learners.
+Finally, please remember that it is the quality of outcomes and enjoyment of the subject that really matter.
+The aim of education remains to provide the necessary knowledge and skills that young people need for the future, whilst encouraging them to be lifelong learners.

-If you have any questions or concerns about the options process, please do not hesitate to contact JCAInfo@clf.uk with the subject line as Year 9 Options.
+If you have any questions or concerns about the options process, please do not hesitate to contact JCAInfo@clf.uk with year 9 options in the subject line.